-Apart from appeals to reception and Year 1 and 2 classes (see below), the panel has to go through a two-stage process: Stage 1: It finds that the admission arrangements did not comply with admissions law or had not been correctly and impartially applied, and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied it finds that the admission of additional children would not prejudice the provision of efficient education or efficient use.
+Apart from appeals to reception and Year 1 and 2 classes (see below), the panel has to go through a two-stage process:

+Stage 1: The panel may find that the admission arrangements did not comply with admissions law or had not been correctly and impartially applied, and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied;

+OR The panel may find that the admission of additional children would not prejudice the provision of efficient education or efficient use.

-Stage 2: If the appeal panel is satisfied with the admissions authority's case, it then looks at the case presented by the parent/carer.
+Stage 2: If the appeal panel is satisfied with the admission authority's case, it then looks at the case presented by the appellant (parent/carer).

 The panel must balance the prejudice to the school against the appellant's case for the child to be admitted to the school.
 It must take into account the appellant's reasons for expressing a preference for the school, including what that school can offer the child that the allocated or other schools cannot.
-If the panel considers that the appellant's case outweighs the prejudice to the school it must uphold the appeal.
+If the panel considers that the appellant's case outweighs the prejudice to the school, it must uphold the appeal.